Reconfigurable Intelligent Surface Assisted VEC Based on Multi-Agent Reinforcement Learning: Solution Approach

-In this subsection, we use the MARL algorithm to solve the power allocation problem for VU.
+In addition, the power allocation problem of VU is solved according to the modified MADDPG algorithm.
 Here, each VU interacts with the environment as an agent and makes power allocation decisions through the corresponding strategies.
 At time slot $t$, the agent obtains the current state $s_t$, the corresponding action $a_t$ and the corresponding reward $r_t$, and transitions to the next state $s_{t+1}$.
-This process can be formulated as ${e_t} = ({s_t},{a_t},{r_t},{s_{t + 1}})$ \cite{wu1, wu3, wu4, wu11, wu12, wu13, wu16, wu17}, and the relevant state space, action space, and reward function in this model are represented as follows:
+This process can be formulated as ${e_t} = ({s_t},{a_t},{r_t},{s_{t + 1}})$, and the relevant state space, action space, and reward function in this model are represented as follows:

 \textbf{State space:} At time slot $t$, the state of each VU $k$ (agent $k$) consists of the following components: buffer length $q_k(t)$, the size of offloaded executed tasks $q_{k,o}(t)$, the size of locally executed tasks $q_{k,l}(t)$, and the offloaded and locally processed task overflows ${{q_{k,o}}(t) + {q_{k,l}}(t) - {q_k}(t)}$.
 In addition, through equation (\ref{eq7}), the SNR of VU $k$ at time slot $t$, i.e. ${\gamma _k}(t - 1)$ , depends on ${h_{r,b}}$ and $h_{k,r}^t$, which reflects the channel uncertainty of the VU at time slot $t$.
 Therefore, the state space of the VU $k$ at slot $t$ can be formulated as ${\bf{s}} = \left[ {{q_k}(t),{q_{k,o}}(t),{q_{k,l}}(t),{q_{k,o}}(t) + {q_{k,l}}(t) - {q_k}(t),{\gamma _k}(t - 1)} \right]. $